|

 whilst committing a crime.

-ceases to be a capital crime in Scotland, by repeal of the Statute of James I (1604).
+Witchcraft ceases to be a capital crime in Scotland, by repeal of the Statute of James I of 1604.

-Monday.
-This Act mandated the dissection or gibbeting of the murderer's
+on the following Monday.
+This Act mandated the dissection or gibbeting of

-body after execution.
-Gibbeting was not applied to women prisoners.
+the murderer's body after execution.
+Gibbeting was not applied to women

 became the first person to be hanged (at Tyburn) and then dissected